 How Does Workforce Diversity Impact a Business?

-If a company is public with its diversity strategy, then it will build its image among aware people, which will help it grow.
+- Improves Public Perception of Your Brand: If a company is public with its diversity strategy, then it will build its image among aware people.
+This will help it grow.

-A stagnant workplace results in poor results.
+- Promotes Creativity, New Ideas, and Perspectives: Because of their cultural experiences, a diverse workforce helps keep a workplace from becoming stagnant.
+A stagnant workplace brings poor results.
 Stagnation foments discontent.
 A vibrant, creative workplace builds camaraderie and esprit de corps.

-Members of a diverse workplace understand what people of similar backgrounds as they have want in both the products and services they buy and the companies from which they buy them.
+- Creates a Better Understanding of Target Demographics and What Drives Them: Members of a diverse workplace understand people of similar backgrounds as they have want in both the products and services they buy and the companies from which they buy them.

-It should go without saying that people of the global majority, in other words nonwhite, will appreciate a company that tailors its presentations and brand to them and respects not only them themselves but also their culture and history.
+- Improves Customer Satisfaction by Improving how Employees Interact With a More Diverse Clientele: By improving how employees interact with a more diverse clientele, customer satisfaction will improve.
+People of the global majority, in other words nonwhite, will appreciate a company that tailors its presentations and brand to them and respects not only themselves but also their culture and history.
 A diverse workforce will know how to work with these folks to make their experience as good as possible.

 How Do You Create Diversity in the Workplace?

 The first step to building a more diverse workforce is simply hiring employees from different backgrounds.
-Companies should not mistake tokenism for diversity, where they hire a single person from one group while all of their other employees are from another group.
+Companies should not mistake tokenism for diversity.
+Tokenism is where they hire a single person from one group while all of their other employees are from another group.
 This is not only unhelpful but it comes across as shallow and likely will lead to disgruntled employees.
 Integrate a hiring strategy with overall business objectives.
 For example, hiring employees from a specific group may help the company be successful in particular business ventures, such as expanding into a new area or offering a new product.
-As Forbes notes, a diverse workforce can be difficult to achieve, so it is important for companies to learn from their mistakes and keep trying.
+As Forbes notes, a diverse workforce can be difficult to achieve.
+It is important for companies to learn from their mistakes and keep trying.